What is Holdco?

 #2 – Mixed

-A holding company that is engaged in the acquisition of stock in other entities as well as performs its business activities are vested with a mixed Holdco status and hence, it is termed as a holding-operating entity.
+A holding company that is engaged in the acquisition of stock in other entities as well as performs its business activities are vested with a mixed Holdco status.
+Hence, it is termed as a holding-operating entity.

 #3 – Immediate

 A holding company that acts as a subsidiary company of some other entity is termed as an immediate holding company.
 Such a Holdco retains control or voting stock of other entities.

 #4 – Intermediate